Untitled Looper is a plugin for VCV Rack. This plugin is in development and is not yet stable.

 Operation Guide

-Screenshot of Untitled Looper module in VCV Rack
+Screenshot of the Untitled Looper module in VCV Rack

 Record a loop